ANXIETY & PANIC

 Committed Action

-This is where ACT becomes behavioral: building patterns of action that are in the service of your values, even in the presence of difficult thoughts and feelings.
+This is where ACT becomes behavioral: building patterns of action that serve your values, even in the presence of difficult thoughts and feelings.
 Committed action is not about having perfect motivation or zero anxiety.
 It is about moving anyway.

-What it targets: Inaction, impulsivity, and avoidance that keeps you from the life you are trying to build.
+What it targets: Inaction, impulsivity, and avoidance that keep you from the life you are trying to build.

 ACT Is Not Positive Thinking

-A common misconception: because ACT emphasizes acceptance and values, it must be about looking on the bright side.
+A common misconception is that because ACT emphasizes acceptance and values, it must be about looking on the bright side.
 It is not.
 ACT does not ask you to reframe your suffering as secretly good, to believe that everything happens for a reason, or to convince yourself that negative thoughts are distorted.

 ACT says: your suffering is real.
 Your difficult thoughts make sense given your history.
 The question is not whether they are true or false.
 The question is whether holding them tightly is working for you.
 ACT is not about feeling better.
 It is about living better in the presence of what you actually feel.